lorenzo-massa/SmartTourism-Image-Recognition-Android/Python/guides/Florence/Palazzo Vecchio/English/guide.md

 <!-- Use the following commented lines to include monument coordinates and attributes (leave empty lines if the monument has no additional info)
 43.76933219048999 11.256124077775087
-historical monument
-museum, accessibility, guided tours, architecture
+Historical Building, Museum, Art museum, accessible, guided tours, architecture
 The symbol of the city
  -->